guotystanford/guotystanford.github.io/_pages/Cracking_Microseismicity.md

 ---
 layout: archive
-title: "Constitutive modeling of transversely isotropic rocks"
+title: "Undstanding Rock Cracking Behavior from Microseismicity"
 collection: research
 permalink: /research/Cracking_Microseismicity/
 ---
-## Anisotropic modified Cam-Clay model:
+## The effects of loading mode:
 <p align="justify">
 I have developed a constitutive model to capture the anisotropic mechanical response of transversely isotropic rocks by extending the modified Cam-Clay model with an alternative stress state transformed with a rank-four projection tensor that contains the information of the spatial orientation of the bedding structures[1].
 Using the proposed model, I conducted stress-point simulations of plane strain compression test on overconsolidated Tournemire shale, and the result is demonstrated in the figure below:
 </p>